img

 Cold sore prevention

-There is no cure or vaccine for HSV-1 and even the best medication and home remedies won’t work wonders.
-Although they can reduce the average duration by 2 days, the best way to avoid cold blisters is to prevent them.
+There is no cure or vaccine for HSV-1, and even the best medication and home remedies won’t work wonders.
+The best way to treat a cold sore is to prevent it.

-So, what can you do to prevent cold sores?
+So, what can you do to prevent a cold sore or stop the spread of HSV1?

-• Do not touch the sores or your lips during an active breakout
+• Do not touch the sores on your lips during an active breakout

-• Do not rub other areas of your body (e.g. your eyes or genitals) after touching your cold sore because you could spread the infection to these sensitive areas
+• Do not rub other areas of your body (e.g. your eyes or genitals) after touching your cold sore because you could spread the infection to the areas you contact.

-• Do not kiss someone if you have an outbreak and wait 3 to 4 days after the kiss blisters have healed completely
+• Do not kiss someone if you have an outbreak and wait 3 to 4 days after the blisters have healed completely.

 • Do not share a toothbrush, towels, cutlery or other items that could come in contact with your mouth